Prag8855/aab/content/glossary/Schengen area.md

 - Sweden
 - Switzerland

+These countries have a shared border.
+You can freely travel between them, without going through border controls.

-You can travel to other Schengen area countries if you have...[^2]
+You can travel to Schengen area countries if you have...[^2]

 - A [[Schengen visa]]
 - or a German [[National Visa]]